quantum-journal/o3po/readme.txt

 * Interfaces with [NASA ads](https://ui.adsabs.harvard.edu/)
 * Customizable email templates for author communication
 * Search centered navigation of articles
-* RSS integration feed
+* Integration of publications in to RSS feed
-* arXiv recent papers feed endpoint
-* PDF endpoint
-* Volume endpoint
+* Brows journal content by volume
 * Web-statement endpoint
 * Collection and display of cited-by data as well as computation of citation statistics